Diffusion-Aided Bandwidth-Efficient Semantic Communication with Adaptive Requests: Experimental Results and Discussion

 \subsection{Simulation Settings and Benchmarks}

-We use Stable Diffusion v2.1 as the generative backbone and BLIP-2 as the receiver-side captioner (referring to $\Gamma$ and $\mathcal{F}$ in Algorithm \ref{alg:hrq}).
-Stable Diffusion v2.1 provides latent-diffusion inpainting to reconstruct images from partial latent evidence plus text guidance, while BLIP-2 generates candidate captions used by the receiver to assess semantic alignment via ROUGE-L. Experiments are conducted on Flickr30k dataset.
-Each image is resized then encoded by the Stable Diffusion v2.1 VAE (variational autoencoder) encoder.
-After dividing the latent into blocks, the transmission follows a per-round budget capping the overall rate at no more than $0.5$.
+We use Stable Diffusion v2.1 as the generative backbone $\Gamma$ and BLIP-2 as the receiver-side captioner $\mathcal{F}$ (Algorithm~\ref{alg:harq}).
+Experiments are conducted on the Flickr30k dataset.
+Each image is resized and encoded by the Stable Diffusion v2.1 VAE encoder to obtain a latent grid, which is then partitioned into blocks for transmission.
+The per-round budget is set so that the transmitted latent payload is capped by the protocol parameters in Table~\ref{table:settings}.

 To comprehensively evaluate system performance, beyond using ROUGE-L as the receiver-side semantic criterion, we adopt complementary metrics that capture different facets of reconstruction quality.
-SSIM assesses pixel-level fidelity (higher is better).
-LPIPS measures perceptual dissimilarity as a distance in deep feature space (lower is better).
-FID quantifies distributional realism by fitting Gaussians to Inception-V3 feature embeddings of generated and reference image sets and computing their Fréchet distance (lower is better).
-Finally, CLIP-IT measures image-text semantic alignment as the cosine similarity between CLIP image and text embeddings (higher is better).
+Structural similarity index measure (SSIM) assesses pixel-level fidelity (higher is better).
+Learned perceptual image patch similarity (LPIPS) measures perceptual dissimilarity as a distance in deep feature space (lower is better).
+Fréchet inception distance (FID) quantifies distributional realism via the Fréchet distance between Gaussians fitted to Inception-V3 feature embeddings of generated and reference image sets (lower is better).
+Finally, CLIP-based image-text similarity (denoted as CLIP-IT) measures image-text semantic alignment as the cosine similarity between CLIP image and text embeddings (higher is better).
+We also report the semantic failure probability $P_{\text{fail}}$, defined as the fraction of test images whose returned reconstruction has an evaluation score below $\tau$ at the maximum allowed round, i.e., $P_{\text{fail}}=\Pr\{r^{\text{eval}}_{t^*}<\tau,\ t^*=t_{\max}\}$.
+For evaluation, we use the clean caption $\tilde{y}=\mathcal{F}(x)$ as the reference across all schemes and define $r^{\text{eval}}_t \triangleq \Phi(\bar{y}_t,\tilde{y})$.
+Only the online control loop uses the received caption $\hat{\tilde{y}}$ and its corresponding control score $r^{\text{rx}}_t \triangleq \Phi(\bar{y}_t,\hat{\tilde{y}})$ for early stopping.
+We use several baselines:

-For comparison, we evaluate the following configurations in addition to the main scheme: \begin{itemize} \item No-guidance scheme, in which $y$ is not transmitted from $\mathcal{T}$, and $\mathcal{R}$ reconstructs the image without text conditioning. \item Full-mask scheme, in which $\mathcal{T}$ sends only $y$ but no latent blocks to $\mathcal{R}$, equivalent to $M^{\mathrm{b}}=\mathbf{1}$. \end{itemize}